-- 6.2 The Borough suffers from an acute shortage of larger industrial units (over 10,000 square feet) which are of interest to inward investors and expanding businesses.
+- 6.1 The proposed extension under Phase 2 will unlock 19.19 hectares of industrial land (9.03 hectares of which are developable) delivering approximately 36,000 square metres of new industrial floor space.
+Although the precise mix will depend on a market assessment, upon which will be formulated a detailed development/disposal strategy, it is anticipated that the Phase 2 extension will be large enough and flexible enough to accommodate a range of different sized units to accommodate businesses primarily (but not necessarily exclusively) within the manufacturing sector. - 6.2 The Borough suffers from an acute shortage of larger industrial units (over 10,000 square feet) which are of interest to inward investors and expanding businesses.
 This problem is particularly acute within the M65 Growth Corridor.
 If the issue is not addressed it will act as a significant constraint on growth in years to come and shall seriously undermine attempts to drive economic growth.
-This would bring problems in delivering corporate objectives that are intended to improve population wellbeing, as set out in the Borough of Pendle Sustainable Community Strategy 2003-2018 (Document 6) and the Jobs and Growth Strategy for Pendle 2013-2023 (Document 7). - 6.3 The Council is aware that there continues to be strong demand for businesses to locate and expand within the M65 Growth Corridor and particularly at the Industrial Estate.
+This would bring problems in delivering corporate objectives that are intended to boost employment and improve population wellbeing, as set out in the Jobs and Growth Strategy for Pendle 2013-2023 (Document 7). - 6.3 The Council is aware that there continues to be strong demand for businesses to locate and expand within the M65 Growth Corridor and particularly at the Industrial Estate.
 It is evident that provision of quality industrial space is needed in order to achieve significant economic growth which is vital to secure the economic prosperity and social wellbeing of Pendle and its people.
-The example also serves to show why the proposed extension needs to be delivered as quickly as possible and therefore why the Council needs to be involved in the process. - 6.4 The proposed Phase 1 extension would also be a precursor to Phase 2 which would anticipate the creation of 49,000 square metres of new industrial space with the creation of around 1100 full time equivalent jobs.
+This shows the importance of the Phase 2 extension being delivered as quickly as possible, to consolidate the benefits from any Phase 1 extension and secure the delivery of the Strategic Employment Site as allocated in Policy WRK3 of the Core Strategy.